knuthaug/blog.knuthaugen.no/misc/_posts/2024-10-20-how-much-is-just-enough.md

 <p class="quote">"How many tests should we have?
 What tests should we write?
 What kind of tests should we write?
 It's impossible to give a quantitative answer to that, but I can answer with a... feeling!<br/><br/>
 If you run all your tests and they all pass and go green, we will then automatically deploy to production without a human verifying that it works. <br/><br/>If you're comfortable with that, you have enough tests."</p>
 <!--more-->

+First things first, the talk is great and you should see it.
+Now.
+The rest of the post can wait (in Norwegian though, or possibly auto-translated to you language of choice through your AI service of choice).

 This is extremely well put and hits the nail squarely on the head.
 I have in the past 7-8 years been trying but also at least sometimes succeeding, to automatically deploy to production whenever all relevant tests pass.
 I may have been guilty of, along the way of doing this without sufficient test coverage of the important bits, but we all live and learn, don't we?
 The project I am currently working on, the web and Samsung Smart-tv versions of NRK TV, is doing this and deploying to production many times each day.

 But let's go a little deeper into what Christian is saying.